 Alternatively, the stacking order can be manually assigned using the console's Command Line Interface (CLI).

-You can use the show stacking command to display the current switch stack information.
-The syntax of the show stacking command is as follows:
+You can use the show stack\information command to display the current switch stack information.
+The syntax of the show stack information command is as follows: